 For 13 weeks, men dive into five main issues: Self-awareness, Taking Care of Themselves, Having Healthy Relationships with Family & Friends, Father Skills and Co-Parenting Skills using the curriculum, " 24/7 A.M.
 DAD and 24/7 P.M.
 DAD" from The National Fatherhood Intiative.

 Every participant is given opportunities to overcome the obstacles that have hindered them and caused them to not meet their obligations as fathers.
-Many resources are made available in addition to receiving help in securing employment, obtaining a GED, legal advice, addiction support, group counseling, and one on one counseling.
+Many resources are made available in addition to receiving help in securing employment, obtaining a GED, legal advice, addiction support, group counseling, and one on one coaching.
 Each father has different issues that they are facing and FIT DAD works hard to address each person's individual challenges.

 Inside Out Dad